TeemuP287/Project_fullstackskills/README.md

 # Project_fullstackskills

+## Author

+Teemu Pernu

-MEAN Stack Task Management Application
+## MEAN Stack Task Management Application

 This is a task management application built on the MEAN (MongoDB, Express.js, Angular, Node.js) stack, allowing users to add, edit, delete, and mark tasks as completed, with a few extra features.

+## Project video

-The project video can be found in the Project_video folder.
+The project video can be found in the `Project_video` folder.

+## Learning diaries

+The learning diaries can be found in the `Learning diaries` folder.

 ## Client

 This project was generated with [Angular CLI](https://gitahub.com/angular/angular-cli) version 17.3.6.

 ## Code scaffolding